-WNTR can be used to simulate fire fighting conditions in the system.
-WNTR simulates fire fighting conditions by specifying the demand, time, and duration of fire fighting.
-Pressure dependent demand simulation is recommended in cases where fire fighting might impact expected demand.
-To model the impact of fire conditions at a specific node:
+WNTR can be used to simulate firefighting conditions in the system.
+WNTR simulates firefighting conditions by specifying the demand, time, and duration of firefighting.
+Pressure dependent demand simulation is recommended in cases where firefighting might impact expected demand.
+The following example adds fire flow conditions at a specific node.

 WNTR can be used to simulate the effects of environmental change on the water distribution system by changing supply and demand, adding disruptive conditions (i.e., power outages, pipe leaks) caused by severe weather, or by adding pipe leaks caused by subsidence.
 Power outages and pipe leaks are described above.
 Changes to supply and demand can be simple (i.e., changing all nodes by a certain percent), or complex (i.e., using external data or correlated statistical methods).
-To model simple changes in supply and demand:
+The following example changes supply and demand in the model.

 Water distribution systems are vulnerable to contamination by a variety of chemical, microbial, or radiological substances.
 During disasters, contamination can enter the system through reservoirs, tanks, and at other access points within the distribution system.
 Long term environmental change can lead to degradation of water sources.
 Contamination can be difficult to detect and is very expensive to clean up.
 Recent incidents, including the Elk River chemical spill and Flint lead contamination, highlight the need to minimize human health and economic impacts.

 WNTR simulates contamination incidents by introducing contaminants into the distribution system and allowing them to propagate through the system.
-The example water_quality_simulation.py includes steps to define and simulate contamination incidents.
+The section on Water quality simulation includes steps to define and simulate contamination incidents.